microsoft/conversational-ai-chat-sdk/CONTRIBUTING.md

    - `pull-request`
       - Secrets
          - `GH_TOKEN` set to a PAT token which enabled "Read and Write access to code and pull requests" in your fork

+Note: reputable NPM registry is an NPM registry that you can timely disable vulnerable packages.

 ## First time setup